auth0/docs/articles/multifactor-authentication/send-phone-message-hook-vonage.md

 ---
-description: Configuring a Custom SMS Provider for MFA using Vonage
+description: Configure a Custom SMS Provider for MFA using Vonage
 topics:
   - mfa
   - sms